m2osw/advgetopt/README.md

     option_name=value

 Note that in the configuration file, no `-` or `--` can appear in front of the option name.
+Also the short name of an option is not allowed.

 Note that options in your array of options are expected to use `"-"` when you want to separate multiple words like in "long-option".